PKua007/rampack/doc/observables.md

 ```

 General one-dimensional pair density correlation function *&rho;*(*r*).
 It is equal to the number of particles in
 the system with a distance around *r* normalized by the number that would be found in a uniform system.
-Please note,
+Please note
 that the meaning of *distance* is defined by the `binning` argument.
 For example, when `binning = radial`, it reduces to
 the standard [radial distribution function](https://en.wikipedia.org/wiki/Radial_distribution_function).